Tonga approves arrival of two NZ navy vessels with supplies

 A total of $1 million in financial support had been provided, she said.

-There has been no significant damage to the airport runway and it's believed the clean up of the runway would be completed by the end of this week, Mahuta said.
+There has been no significant damage to the airport runway and it is believed the clean-up of the runway would be completed by the end of this week.

+Mahuta said the humanitarian efforts would be operated within a Covid context.

-The pandemic presented a challenge in "all sorts of ways" but some activities didn't involve any contact betweens people, like assessment of the seabed.
+The pandemic presented a challenge in "all sorts of ways" but some activities did not involve any contact between people, like assessment of the seabed.

 According to Henare, New Zealand's Hercules was on standby "as we speak".